China

 - Bulk Packaging

 - Exterior Label (information may appear on an independent label or be present somewhere on the primary display panel): (Chinese and English).
+Any deviation on the label from the terminology used below may result in delay or rejection at the port of entry in China.

 - Product name